Chase-Percy/cpdev/content/project/algorithms.md

 {{< blackline >}}

 A simple program that implements A* pathfinding and uses it find the shortest path between two points.
-It updates in realtime and dynamically finds the new shortest path.
+It updates in realtime and dynamically finds the new shortest path.<br><br>

 For more information about A* pathfinding please read {{< link href="https://en.wikipedia.org/wiki/A*_search_algorithm" >}} here! {{< /link >}}